kyma-incubator/compass/components/director/cmd/tenantfetcher-svc/README.md

 It also creates all of its parent tenants, in case they also do not exist.
 At last, it labels the tenant with its subdomain.

+#### Subscribe regional tenant
+This endpoint is responsible for subscribing tenants to runtimes with the given labels.
+In case the tenant does not exist it will be created as well as its relative tenants.
+Regional tenants are labeled with their subdomains and regions.
+Subscribed runtimes are labeled with subscriber tenant ids.

-#### Create regional tenant
+#### Unsubscribe regional tenant
-This endpoint is responsible for creating the new tenant, its relative tenants, and labeling it with its subdomain.
-Besides that, it also adds an additional label - the region where the tenant belongs.
+This endpoint is responsible for unsubscribing tenants from runtimes with the given labels.
+Unsubscribing tenant id is removed from subscribed runtimes label.

 #### Deprovision regional or non-regional tenant
 This endpoint is currently no-op.
 The tenants should be deleted by the tenant-fetcher job.